General Information on Mental Health Issues

-There are many signs and symptoms of mental health issues, which can look different in different people at different ages.
-The one thing that mental health issues have in common is that they negatively influence a person's functioning - at school, with friends, at work, or in their family.
-Mental health issues influences how one acts, feels, and thinks.
+There are many signs and symptoms of mental health issues, which can look different across people and ages.
+They can influence how one feels, acts, and/or thinks and they often make it difficult to function - at school, with friends, at work, or in their family.

 - Feeling unhappy, worried, angry, hopeless, or guilty a lot of the time